 - When you complete the MPA, you will see a screen with a pie chart and the % score (% Mastery) that you earned on the ALEKS Assessment.

-You will now have a good idea of the score you will get when you come to campus to take the proctored MPA.
 If you need to improve your score to register for the course you want, you should use the Learning Modules that were generated by this first MPA.
 The more diligently you use them, the more your mathematical knowledge will increase and the higher your next assessment should be.